DinoChiesa/Edge-RFC7523-Proxy/README.md

 You might also ask: _Why not just use a client-credentials grant, as described in [the OAuth Standard (RFC 6749)](https://tools.ietf.org/html/rfc6749)?_

 The reason to rely on a signed JWT in the beginning is to avoid sending secrets across the network.
 A client_secret is a secret, and in OAuth Client Credentials grant, the client must send that secret to the server.
 With the JWT bearer (RFC 7523) grant, the client does not transmit secrets.
+Instead it transmits a digital signature which amounts to a proof of possession of the private key.

 ## The Token Exchange Logic